How to look for records of... Royal Navy operations and correspondence 1660-1914

 Browse ADM 180 in our catalogue for descriptions of progress and dimension books, containing date, cost and nature of building, repair and refitting work undertaken on HM ships 1620-1912.

-Use the advanced search in our catalogue to search for ships’ books, outlining the history of a ship’s maintenance, by ship’s name in:
+Click on the following series references to search for ships’ books, outlining the history of a ship’s maintenance, by ship’s name in:

 Browse WO 55 for details of ships’ armaments in the Ordnance Board miscellanea, arranged in our catalogue by year only.